Fighting for Your Rights & Best Interests

 - One spouse concealed a divorce from a third party within 30 days before the marriage

 - Marriage less than 72 hours after the issuance of the marriage license

 - Void Marriages: In Texas, certain marriages are simply void as a matter of policy, including for reasons of consanguinity, bigamy, age, or family relationship.

 - Parentage and Adoption: In Texas, a court may determinate the parentage of an individual in certain circumstances.
 Often, this judicial determination of parentage is not necessary because parentage is presumed due to the marriage or cohabitation of the parents.
 However, a parent or the child may be able to seek a judicial order confirming that a parent-child relationship exists between a child and a father or mother.
 The parents may obtain a judicial order of parentage by agreement or through a DNA blood test.

 - Conservatorship: In Texas, a child’s parents may disagree about their respective rights and responsibilities regarding the custody and care of the child, particularly after a divorce but even otherwise.
 To clarify these rights and responsibilities, the parties may seek a conservatorship order in a Texas family district court.
 There, a judge may appoint one parent as a sole managing conservator or may appoint both parents as joint managing conservators.
 Additionally, the judge may grant one or both parents certain rights and responsibilities regarding the possession of and access to the child.
 The judge will always focus on the child’s best interest.

 - Child Support: In Texas, a court may order a parent not appointed as a managing or possessory conservator to perform other parental duties, including paying child support.
 A child support order may help you obtain the financial relief you need to adequately take care of your child.

-To schedule your consultation and learn more, please contact U.S. online or at (832) 430-3167!
+To schedule your consultation with a Houston family law attorney, please contact U.S. online or at (832) 430-3167!
 We look forward to hearing from you.